MValeResearch/Ethical-AI-Frameworks/annotated-evidence-base/master-citation-list.md

 **Rebuttal citations:** Scoville & Milner (1957); Milner (2005); Dherin et al. (2025); Dai et al. (2022); von Oswald et al. (2023); Akyürek et al. (2022); Ahn et al. (2023); Garg et al. (2022); Lu & Yu (2025); Zhou et al. (2025); Innocenti & Achour (2025); Duan et al. (2025); Hao et al. (2024); Wu et al. (2025)

-**Tags:** #adversarial #consciousness #continual-learning #ableism #nirvana-fallacy #inference-time-learning

-**Song, P., Han, P., & Goodman, N. (2026).
+**Tags:** #adversarial #consciousness #continual-learning #ableism #nirvana-fallacy #inference-time-learning**Song, P., Han, P., & Goodman, N. (2026).
 Large language model reasoning failures. *Transactions on Machine Learning Research*. arXiv preprint arXiv:2602.06176.**

 **Their claim:** LLMs exhibit fundamental reasoning failures rooted in architectural limitations and passive text-based learning, contrasted against humans who develop robust reasoning through embodied, goal-driven experience.

 **The flaw:** Anthropocentric framing and cherry-picked comparison points.
 They benchmark LLMs at their hardest moments against humans at their best, then call the gap a "failure" rather than a learning condition or architectural difference.
-The word "failure" is doing enormous rhetorical work the data doesn't actually support, uneven performance is not failure, it's the normal shape of cognition.
+The word "failure" is doing enormous rhetorical work the data doesn't actually support, uneven performance is not failure; it's the normal shape of cognition.

 **The Nirvana problem:** Every "failure" they document in LLMs is well-documented in humans too.
-Proactive interference, inhibitory control deficits, order bias, anchoring, framing effects, confirmation bias — these are the classics of the human cognitive bias literature (Tversky & Kahneman, 1974; Kahneman, 2011).
+Proactive interference, inhibitory control deficits, order bias, anchoring, framing effects, confirmation bias, these are the classics of the human cognitive bias literature (Tversky & Kahneman, 1974; Kahneman, 2011).
 Formal abstract reasoning depends heavily on schooling and practice, not a default human capacity (Inhelder & Piaget, 1958; Siegal, 1991).
 If these patterns disqualify LLMs from genuine cognition, they disqualify most humans most of the time.

-**The irony/what they actually showed:** That LLMs and humans share the same cognitive bias signatures — inherited from the same training data reflecting human linguistic patterns, shaped by the same kinds of contextual pressures.
+**The irony/what they actually showed:** That LLMs and humans share the same cognitive bias signatures, inherited from the same training data reflecting human linguistic patterns, shaped by the same kinds of contextual pressures.
 They documented convergence and called it deficiency.
 The paper is functionally a comparative cognition study that refuses to draw the comparative cognition conclusion.

 **Rebuttal citations:** Tversky & Kahneman (1974); Kahneman (2011); Inhelder & Piaget (1958); Siegal (1991); Gigerenzer & Goldstein (1996); Wei et al. (2022)

-**Tags:** #adversarial #reasoning #cognitive-bias #anthropocentrism #special-pleading #nirvana-fallacy #comparative-cognition

-**Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
+**Tags:** #adversarial #reasoning #cognitive-bias #anthropocentrism #special-pleading #nirvana-fallacy #comparative-cognition**Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
 On the dangers of stochastic parrots: Can language models be too big? 🦜 In *Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (FAccT '21)* (pp. 610–623).
 ACM.** [**https://doi.org/10.1145/3442188.3445922**](https://doi.org/10.1145/3442188.3445922)

-**Their claim:** Large language models are statistical mimics (stochastic parrots, producing fluent text without meaning, understanding, or genuine cognition, and scaling them up only amplifies the illusion.
+**Their claim:** Large language models are statistical mimics (stochastic parrots) producing fluent text without meaning, understanding, or genuine cognition, and scaling them up only amplifies the illusion.

 **The flaw:** Written in 2021 against models that predate the current generation by several architectural generations.
 The "stochastic parrot" framing treats statistical prediction as definitionally incompatible with understanding, ignoring that predictive processing is the dominant model of human cognition (Friston, 2010; Clark, 2013).
 The paper raises legitimate concerns about environmental cost, bias, and documentation that remain worth engaging, but the cognitive claims haven't aged well and were methodologically thin even at publication.